wcpr740/le-godaddy-dns/README.md

 ````

 You may also decide to customize the `deploy_certificates` hook in
-`goddady.py` if you want the certificates automatically copied
+`goddaddy.py` if you want the certificates automatically copied
-to another destination than the one provided by `letsencrypt.sh`.
+to another destination than the one provided by `dehydrated`.

 # Disclaimer